univention/guardian/docs/project-context.md

 **Multi-Package Repository:**
 - This is a **monorepo** with 4 Python packages (`management-api`, `authorization-api`, `guardian-lib`, `authorization-client`) and 1 frontend app (`management-ui`).
-- Each Python package has its own `pyproject.toml`, `poetry.lock`, and test suite.
+- Each Python package has its own `pyproject.toml` and test suite.
+A single `uv.lock` at the workspace root covers all packages.
-- **Poetry** manages each package independently -- changes to one package may require updating others.
+- **uv** manages the workspace -- changes to one `pyproject.toml` may require running `uv lock` to update the shared lock file.
 - **UCS App Center packaging** directories (`appcenter-authz/`, `appcenter-common/`, `appcenter-management/`, `appcenter-management-ui/`) contain Jinja-templated compose files and install scripts for deployment.

 ### Critical Don't-Miss Rules